gaoxiaoliangz/wparcel/README.md

 ## Provided functions

-You can `import { resolveApp, generateConfig } from 'webpack-auto'` to access these functions.
+You can `import { resolveApp, generateConfig } from 'jellyweb'` to access these functions.

 ### resolveApp(relativePath)